Sathwik8/windows_powershell/README.md

-# This Repository is for adding PowerShell Scripts used in Windows servers
+# This Repository is for PowerShell Scripts used in Windows servers